Defined Benefit Plan - CASH BALANCE Plan Advisor

 A cash balance plan is a type of Defined Benefit Plan which allows for individuals to make very high tax-deferred contributions to their retirement and usually for self-employed or small business owners over who are looking to make large retirement plan contributions.

-Cash balance plans do require a Third-Party Administrator (TPA) and a plan actuary that will administer the plan and make IRS filings.
+Cash balance plans do require a Third-Party Administrator (TPA) and a plan actuary that will administer the plan and make IRS Form 5500 filings.
+We have a trusted network of TPA providers to establish your plan document and administer the cash balance plan.

 We recommend that your CPA or tax advisor work directly with the Third-Party Administrator (TPA) to make sure you are following all the IRS codes regarding the cash balance defined benefit plan.